rebing/graphql-laravel/README.md

 ### Basic Automatic Persisted Queries support

-Automatic Persisted Queries (APQ), improve network performance by sending smaller requests, with zero build-time configuration.
+Automatic Persisted Queries (APQ) improve network performance by sending smaller requests, with zero build-time configuration.

 APQ is disabled by default and can be enabled in the config via `apc.enabled=true` or by setting the environment variable `GRAPHQL_APQ_ENABLE=true`.

-A persisted query is an ID or hash that can be sent to the server instead of the entire GraphQL query string.
+A persisted query is an ID or hash that can be generated on the client sent to the server instead of the entire GraphQL query string.
 This smaller signature reduces bandwidth utilization and speeds up client loading times.
 Persisted queries pair especially with GET requests, enabling the browser cache and integration with a CDN.